-AD2.4.8.2 Exit level outcomes and assessment criteria Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: Conduct and report research under supervision.
+AD2.4.7.2 Exit level outcomes and assessment criteria Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: Conduct and report research under supervision.
 A research proposal is prepared for a long research essay.
 Research is informed by interior design theory.
 Research is conducted competently using methodologies appropriate to interior design research.
 Research findings are presented and reported according to prescribed academic conventions.
 Research findings offer creative insights and rigorous interpretations of interior design problems.
 Produce creative solutions to complex interior design problems.
-Complex problems are identified, analysed and addressed by drawing on knowledge and methods of interior design.
-Multiple creative solutions to complex problems are generated by using design thinking skills.
-Design solutions demonstrate knowledge of interior design theory.
-Creative solutions are produced both independently and as members of interdisciplinary teams.
-Various design iterations are developed and present the design process and communicate clearly the stages and design thinking processes that were incorporated to resolve the design problem.
-Relevant design criteria are identified through a thorough investigative process col col dei acc tec col oduce a mprehensive set of nstruction drawings, tails and specifications cording to sound chnological, nstruction and uctural principles.
-3.4 implemented appropriately in the design resolution.
-Drawing details indicate a thorough understanding of the technicalities involved in construction of interior design schemes.
-Construction methods used in the resolution of the design reflect sound structural principles. t ethically and offessionally.
-4.1 4.2 4.3 A topic that is relevant to the profession and suitable to a design investigation and exploration is identified for the execution of the study.
-The development and exploration of the design problem and research investigation include a reflection into standards and practices relevant and applicable to the interior design profession.
-The study display an ability to take decisions and act ethically and professionally in the development and execution of the design problem.
+2.1 Complex problems are identified, analysed and addressed by drawing on knowledge and methods of interior design.
+2.2 Multiple creative solutions to complex problems are generated by using design thinking skills.
+2.3 Design solutions demonstrate knowledge of interior design theory.
+2.4 Creative solutions are produced both independently and as members of interdisciplinary teams.
+2.5 Various design iterations are developed and present the design process and communicate clearly the stages and design thinking processes that were incorporated to resolve the design problem.
+2.6 Relevant design criteria are identified through a thorough investigative process

+3. Produce a comprehensive set of construction drawings, 3.1 Construction methods are correctly identified and implemented appropriately in the design resolution. details and specifications 3.2 Drawing details indicate a thorough understanding according to sound of the technicalities involved in construction of technological, construction and structural principles.
+3.3 interior design schemes.
+Construction methods used in the resolution of the structural principles.
+3.3 design reflect sound structural principles.
+3.4 environmental comfort and ease of use for the 2.5 human inhabitants.
+The use of environmental and man-made services 3.5 are included in the technical resolution. are moraded in the teermieal recordien.
+4. Act ethically and 4.1 A topic that is relevant to the profession and professionally. suitable to a design investigation and exploration is 42 identified for the execution of the study.
+The development and exploration of the design 7.2 problem and research investigation include a reflection into standards and practices relevant and 4.0 applicable to the interior design profession.
+4.3 The study display an ability to take decisions and act ethically and professionally in the development and execution of the design problem.
+5 1